venkat1017/BeginnerPandas/README.md

 # BeginnerPandas #

-iThe Notebook is used for beginner and working with Pandas. iiThe Notebook works with Movie Lens Dataset and provide insights
+1.The REPO can be used as reference to learn basics of Data Science Library(Numpy,Pandas,matplotlib etc.) iThe Notebook can be  used as beginner reference to  work with Pandas. iiThe Notebook works with Movie Lens Dataset and provide Stattiscal insights.